Firoza: History

 The town developed around the railway station.
 There are many stories about the name of the town.
 But the most popular among people is that it is named by the English after a woman who was the first resident of the area.
 It is said that she served them well and they named the place after her as a reward for her services.
-Another famous story is that it is named because of the stone found there called Firoza.
-But this does not seem a likely one as now there is no sign of any such stone.
-Because it's named after Raja Feroz Khan Janjua, who owned mostly land area in the 1980s.
+Another famous story is that it is named because of a stone found there called Firoza.
+But this does not seem likely as there is no sign of any such stone.
+Most probably the 1st logic is very close to the fact behind the name of city.
+Some competent source shows the city was 1st developed after Pakistan gained freedom from British Rule in 1947s.

 Geography

 Khanpur is in South West, Liaquatpur in North East, PakkaLaran is in North West and Cholistan is in East of Firoza.

 People and culture

 People living here belong from two different origins.
 One who are called Riasti belong to this region.
 Second, are those who migrated from different regions of the Indian subcontinent after 1947.
 Now, the culture of the region is a true symbol of cultural harmony.
 Most People here wear shalwar-qameez but Dhoti-kurta is also used by older fellows while the young generation wears Western clothes.
 Shilwar-qameez is the only dress code adopted by women.
 Women here used to wear dupattas.
 Most women used to have a veil.
 Islamic culture is still dominant among women.
 Villagers also use turbans.